WGU B.S. Science Education (Secondary Biological Science)

-The Bachelor of Arts in Science (5-12, Biological Sciences) is a competency-based degree program that prepares students to be licensed as biology teachers in grades 5-12.
+The Bachelor of Science, Science Education (Secondary Biological Science) is a competency-based degree program that prepares students to be licensed as secondary biology teachers.
 All work in this degree program is online with the exception of the Demonstration Teaching and in-classroom field experience components, which prepare teacher candidates for the classroom.
-Candidates develop and refine their teaching skills through a series of sequential experiences beginning with video-based observations of classroom instruction.
-Observations prepare candidates for an authentic, collaborative preclinical teaching experiences in K-12 settings.
+Candidates develop and refine their teaching skills through a series of sequential experiences beginning with video-based observations of classroom instruction to prepare candidates for an authentic, collaborative, preclinical teaching experiences in K-12 settings.
 Clinical experiences culminate with supervised demonstration teaching in a real classroom.
 The program consists of work in General Education, Foundations of Teaching, General Science Content, Mathematics Content, Biology Content, Pedagogy, Science Education, Field Experience, and Demonstration Teaching.

 Foundations of Teaching